Calderwood

 The level of general health in Calderwood is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Calderwood shows better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts have low prevalence of common health conditions.
+Calderwood exhibits superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older age groups show low incidence of common health issues.

-Private health cover is exceptionally high at approximately 60% of the total population (2,736 people), compared to 51.9% across Regional NSW.
-The most prevalent medical conditions are asthma and mental health issues, affecting 8.8 and 8.0% of residents respectively.
-76.4% of residents declare themselves completely clear of medical ailments, compared to 63.3% in Regional NSW.
-The under-65 population has better-than-average health outcomes.
-As of the latest data (2021), Calderwood has 8.3% of residents aged 65 and over (380 people), lower than the 23.4% in Regional NSW.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+Approximately 60% of Calderwood's total population (2713 people) has private health cover, surpassing Regional NSW's average of 51.9%.
+The most prevalent medical conditions are asthma and mental health concerns, affecting 8.8% and 8.0% of residents respectively.
+Notably, 76.4% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Under-65s in Calderwood display better-than-average health outcomes.
+The area has 9.1% of residents aged 65 and over (414 people), lower than Regional NSW's 23.4%.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health